 September 2018 The militants threatened to kill Leah and two other hostages if the government did not meet their demands.

-15 October 2018 ISWAP announced that it plans to hold Leah as a “slave for life“.
+15 October 2018 ISWAP announced that it planned to hold Leah as a “slave for life“.

-(Christian Solidarity Worldwide/Guardian/Morning Star News/New Telegraph/Open Doors USA/Premium Times/World Watch Monitor)
+(Christian Solidarity Worldwide/Guardian/International Christian Concern/Morning Star News/New Telegraph/Open Doors USA/Premium Times/World Watch Monitor)